mike-gimelfarb/cocoa/README.md

 # Installation

-To use this library in a Python project, you will need:
+To use this library in a Python project, you will need a C++ compiler for Python and git (e.g. ``conda install git``).
-* C++ compiler (e.g., MS Build Tools)
-* git

-Then install directly from source together with all the requirements:
+Then install directly:

 ```
 pip install git+https://github.com/mike-gimelfarb/cocoa